Quantum Geometry and the Hidden Scales in Materials: What is Quantum Geometry?

-where $g_{\mu\nu}$ can be seen as a metric that quantifies the distance between nearby quantum states.
-The QGT tensor proves invaluable in contexts where wavefunctions change abruptly, such as during quantum phase transitions \cite{Vojta.Vojta.2003}, conical intersections of energy landscapes \cite{Longuet-Higgins.Herzberg.1963} or near singular band crossings in electric band structure \cite{Vishwanath.Armitage.2018}, at which points the susceptibility Eq.~\eqref{eq:def-Q-r-general} diverges \cite{Gu2008, rattacaso2020quantum}.
+where $g_{\mu\nu}$ is the quantum metric that quantifies the distance between nearby quantum states.
+The QGT tensor signals where wavefunctions change abruptly, such as during quantum phase transitions \cite{Vojta.Vojta.2003}, conical intersections of energy landscapes \cite{Longuet-Higgins.Herzberg.1963} or near singular band crossings in electronic band structure \cite{Vishwanath.Armitage.2018}, at which points the susceptibility (Eq.~\eqref{eq:qgt}) diverges \cite{Gu2008, rattacaso2020quantum}.

-An elegant application of the geometric tensor for quantum materials was introduced by Walter Kohn \cite{Kohn.Kohn.1964}, who studied a many-body ground state $\hat P_0=\proj{\psi_0}$ under twisted boundary conditions.
+An elegant application of the geometric tensor for quantum materials was introduced by Walter Kohn in the 1960s \cite{Kohn.Kohn.1964}, who studied a many-body ground state $\hat P^0=\proj{\psi_0}$ under twisted boundary conditions.
 The twist shifts the momentum in the spatial direction $\mu$ by the adiabatic parameter $\kappa_\mu$, $p_\mu \rightarrow p_\mu - \hbar \kappa_\mu$.
-Kohn argued that in the thermodynamic limit, the susceptibility Eq.~\eqref{eq:qgt} distinguishes the ground state of a metal from an insulator, diverging in metals while remaining finite for insulators \cite{resta2017geometrical}.
-This distinction based on the localization of wavefunctions bypasses the reference to a spectral gap, which can be ill-defined in disordered and many-body systems \cite{Kohn.Kohn.1964}.
+Kohn argued that in the thermodynamic limit, the susceptibility, as given by the QGT (Eq.~\eqref{eq:qgt}) distinguishes the ground state of a metal from an insulator, diverging in metals while remaining finite for insulators \cite{resta2017geometrical}.
+This distinction based on the localization of wavefunctions bypasses the reference to a spectral gap, which can be ill-defined in disordered and many-body systems.